Europe scrambles in response to Russian missiles reportedly falling on Poland

 Other statements by Polish media and officials claimed the Russian missiles hitting Polish territory amounted to a “deliberate provocation” with the aim of escalating the situation.

-According to initial reports, one or two Russian missiles fell near the village of Przewodu in Lublin Voivodeship, on the border with Ukraine, where they hit a farm and killed two residents.
+According to initial reports, one or two Russian missiles fell near the village of Przewodu in Lublin Voivodeship, on the border with Ukraine, where they hit a farm, killed two residents and destroyed a tractor.
 US intelligence sources confirmed that the missiles came from Russia and crossed into Poland.

 US stocks reversed gains made earlier in the day and began to fall after the Polish strike news hit the wires.